mozilla/http-observatory/httpobs/docs/api.md

 ### Retrieve assessment

 This is used to retrieve the results of an existing, ongoing, or completed scan.
-It will return a single [Scan object](#Scan) on success.
+Returns a [scan object](#scan) on success.

 **API Call:** `analyze`<br>
 **API Method:** `GET`